Medial Collateral Ligament

-The ligament on the medial (inner) side of knee connecting the femoral condyle and the tibial condyle is called medial collateral ligament (MCL).
+The ligament on the medial (inner) side of the knee connecting the femoral condyle and the tibial condyle is called the medial collateral ligament (MCL).
 It is one of four major ligaments that stabilize the knee joint.
 It is a flat band of tough connective tissue composed of long, wiry collagen fibers.

 The function of MCL is to resist valgus force, which occurs if the tibia/foot is forced outwards in relation to the knee.

 Causes of Medial Collateral Ligament Injury

 The MCL injury occurs when the (valgus) force is too great for the ligament to resist and the ligament is overstretched.
 This can occur through-

 - Twisting the knee whilst the foot is fixed,